IAmJonoBo/Prometheus/Next Steps.md

    observability enhancements ship.
 - [x] Extend the regression harness to emit per-sample metrics and CLI telemetry for faster failure triage. *(Owner: Retrieval, Due: 2025-01-24)*
+- [x] Harden wheelhouse packaging for cross-platform runners by adding Python interpreter auto-detection with explicit overrides.
 - [ ] Exercise the Temporal worker plan and dashboard exports against a live stack to validate connectivity and schema compatibility.